autoak/Westpackiwisaver/README.md

 ## Running this project

-After cloning the repo, go to the folder and update the 'Runtest.bat'. #####Set the 'outputdir' to your local folder path where your repo is cloned
+After cloning the repo, go to the folder and update the 'Runtest.bat'. **Set the 'outputdir' to your local folder path where your repo is cloned**.
+This is the path where you want your output files for logs and report to be saved

 After updating the bat file, run the following command